Stream Foundations: Chunks, Buffers, and Backpressure

 const processed = transform(data);

-Chunked processing changes the timeline.
-The first chunk can move into the transform while later bytes are still being read, and earlier output can be written while later input is still arriving.
+Chunked processing changes that timeline.
+The first chunk can enter the transform while later bytes are still being read.
+Earlier output can be written while later input is still arriving.

 Why Chunking Helps

-The memory win is conditional but real.
-The total working set is no longer automatically proportional to total input size.
-Instead, it is governed by stream queues, transform state, user allocations, native buffers, kernel buffers, and concurrency.
-When each stage obeys backpressure, a 10 GB file does not require a 10 GB Buffer in JavaScript.
+The memory benefit is conditional, but real.
+The working set is no longer automatically tied to the total input size.
+It is shaped by stream queues, transform state, user allocations, native buffers, kernel buffers, and concurrency.
+When every stage respects backpressure, a 10 GB file does not require a 10 GB Buffer in JavaScript.

-That change creates obligations as well as savings.
-Code now has to decide when to read the next chunk, when to stop accepting chunks, how to surface errors, how to release resources, and how to signal the end of data.
-A stream packages those decisions into a contract used by file I/O, HTTP bodies, TCP sockets, compression, crypto, and userland pipelines.
+That change brings responsibilities too.
+Code has to decide when to read the next chunk, when to stop accepting chunks, how to report errors, how to release resources, and how to signal the end of data.
+Streams package those decisions into a contract used by file I/O, HTTP bodies, TCP sockets, compression, crypto, and userland pipelines.

 Push and Pull Models

 Streaming systems usually organize flow control around two models: push and pull.
-The difference is about who initiates the next transfer, which in turn determines where pressure can be expressed.
+The difference is who starts the next transfer, which also decides where pressure can be expressed.

 In a push model, the producer delivers chunks when it has them.
 The consumer registers callbacks or listeners and reacts when the producer emits data, so the producer's schedule drives the flow.

 In a pull model, the consumer requests the next chunk when it is ready.
-The producer responds to explicit demand, which is the path used by JavaScript iterators and async iterators.
+The producer responds to explicit demand.
+JavaScript iterators and async iterators use this shape.

 Figure 3.2 - Push delivery starts with the producer.
 Pull delivery starts with consumer demand, which gives pressure a natural place to appear.

 Streams combine both models.
 A Readable can push through data events, but it can also sit in paused mode and let a consumer call read().
 Writable streams expose pressure through write() and drain.
-Async iteration gives Readables a pull-oriented consumption surface.
-The separate forms are easier to reason about before looking at the hybrid stream state machine.
+Async iteration gives Readables a pull-oriented way to consume chunks.
+It is easier to understand those forms separately before looking at how Node combines them.

 Push Delivery